 Scroll

-The Monetary Policy Board (MPB) of the Bank of Korea decided to lower the Base Rate by 25 basis points,
+The Monetary Policy Board (MPB) of the Bank of Korea decided to leave

 2025 Central Banking Study Program